Same agent.

 Permits govern action.
 Packets preserve authority.

-Pick a case.
+Pick a prepared case.
 The left side shows the ordinary agent workflow.
 The right side shows Ark Sovereign creating the authority packet, blocking unsupported claims, and handing consequence to humans.

 Can your governance vendor produce the same replayable authority packet?